xai-hcee/xai-hcee.github.io/index.md

-# The First Workshop on Dynamic Adversarial Data Collection (DADC)
+# Tutorial on Human-centered Explanation Evaluation for XAI
 -----------------------------------------------------------------------------

 ## Latest News: